remind101/request_id/README.md

 # RequestId

-Middleware for logging heroku request id's.
-The gem includes:
+This is a gem with a collection of middleware for easily cascading [Heroku request id's](https://devcenter.heroku.com/articles/http-request-id)
+Throughout the system.
+It includes:

 * Rack middleware, which adds the request\_id to `Thread.current[:request\_id]`
 * Sidekiq Client middleware, which adds the request\_id to the message